ilovemcdfries/MSI-B550M-MORTAR-WIFI-Hackintosh/README.md

   [BlueToolFixup.kext](https://github.com/acidanthera/BrcmPatchRAM) set the `MinKernel` field to `21.00.0` (Monterey)

   Please follow the guides in [here](https://github.com/OpenIntelWireless/IntelBluetoothFirmware/issues/435) and [here](https://github.com/OpenIntelWireless/IntelBluetoothFirmware/issues/434)
+  After following the guide, reset NVRAM twice if not working, unplug power cord from psu and wait 30sec to 1 min.
+(Worked for me.)

 ### NEW AMD Kernel Patches